What Is the Cost of Laminate Countertops in 2025?

 Highlights

-• In addition to materials, you can expect to pay between $30 to $40 per hour for installation.
+• Expect to pay between $30 and $40 per hour for professional installation labor.

 Get quotes from up to 3 pros!